-Shelter and settlements assistance is one of the main humanitarian sectors supported by the European Commission's Civil Protection and Humanitarian Aid Operations (ECHO).
+Shelter and settlements assistance is one of the main humanitarian sectors supported by the European Union's Civil Protection and Humanitarian Aid Operations (ECHO).
 In 2017, its humanitarian funding for shelter and settlements amounted to more than €150 million.

-In addition, the Commission has been funding the Global Shelter Cluster, a multi-agency initiative across the humanitarian shelter sector, which aims to strengthen cooperation of aid efforts and deliver faster, more suitable responses while improving the aid delivery in the immediate aftermath of a disaster.
+The European Union plays an active role in the Global Shelter Cluster, a multi-agency initiative across the humanitarian shelter sector, which aims to strengthen cooperation of aid efforts and deliver faster, more suitable responses while improving the aid delivery in the immediate aftermath of a disaster.